List of Boy Scout calendar illustrations

 Rockwell missed painting works for two early years of the calendar series – 1928 and 1930 – because he had too many other commissions.
 To prevent this from happening again and to control the content of the paintings, James E. West devised a yearly workflow.
 Early in the year, the BSA and Rockwell would both pitch ideas for a painting for a calendar two years in advance, and decide on the theme.
 While Rockwell was working in his studio, a member of the BSA's staff would visit to check the details of the painting.
-Every person depicted had to be the idealized version of a scout or scout leader, and every uniform had to be depicted correctly.
-The tents and other outdoors gear used by scouts in the paintings had to be the right type and could not look like army surplus.
+Every person depicted had to be the idealized version of a Scout or Scout leader, and every uniform had to be depicted correctly.
+The tents and other outdoors gear used by Scouts in the paintings had to be the right type and could not look like army surplus.
 After the initial draft of the painting was finished, West and other BSA staff members sometimes found details to be corrected.

 Between 1925 and 1976, Rockwell created 49 paintings for the BSA's Brown & Bigelow calendar.
 Every work, except for A Good Scout in 1925 (which had already been published in a magazine), was painted specifically for the calendar.
 Several of the paintings were used by the BSA for a secondary purpose – to serve as the covers of its various handbooks.
 For example, three paintings – Spirit of America, The Scouting Trail, and Come and Get It – were reused as the cover illustration of the Boy Scout Handbook.
 The Adventure Trail was used as the cover art for the 1954 edition of the Den Chief's Handbook, and The Scoutmaster served as the cover of the 1960 edition of the Scoutmaster's Handbook.

-After Rockwell retired in 1976, the BSA asked artist Joseph Cesatari to take over the calendar series.
-From 1969 to 1972, Cesatari was the art director in the advertising division of the BSA; he became the art director of Boys Life in 1973.
-Between 1977 and 1990, Cesatari created 14 paintings for the BSA's Brown & Bigelow calendar.
+After Rockwell retired in 1976, the BSA asked artist Joseph Csatari to take over the calendar series.
+From 1969 to 1972, Csatari was the art director in the advertising division of the BSA; he became the art director of Boys' Life in 1973.
+Between 1977 and 1990, Csatari created 14 paintings for the BSA's Brown & Bigelow calendar.
 Like Rockwell, he created all of the illustrations specifically for the calendar.
-None of Cesatari's paintings were reused for handbook covers.
+None of Csatari's paintings were reused for handbook covers.
 Due to declining sales, Brown & Bigelow cancelled the calendars in 1990; The Scoutmaster was the final painting created for the series.